IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-server/README.md

-# UID2 Prebid.js Client-Server Integration Example
+# Client-Server UID2 SDK Integration Example with Prebid.js

 This example demonstrates how to integrate [UID2 with Prebid.js using client-server integration](https://unifiedid.com/docs/guides/integration-prebid-client-server), where UID2 tokens are generated on the server side and passed to Prebid for use in header bidding auctions.